 Sharonell Fulton, et al. v.
 City of Philadelphia

 In March 2018, the City of Philadelphia put out an urgent call for 300 new foster families.
-Despite the desperate need for homes for the 6,000 children in Philadelphia’s foster care system, the city then abruptly barred Catholic Social Services, one of the most successful foster agencies in the city, from placing any children.
-The city's actions mean that foster homes are sitting empty and loving foster parents are unable to serve at-risk children, simply because the city disagrees with Catholic Social Services' longstanding beliefs about marriage.
-In May 2018, Becket stepped in to protect children, families, and Catholic Social Services against the City of Philadelphia.
+Despite the desperate need for homes for the 6,000 children in Philadelphia’s foster care system, the city then abruptly barred Catholic Social Services, one of the most successful foster agencies in the city, from placing children in homes.
+The city's actions mean that foster homes are sitting empty and loving foster parents are unable to serve at-risk children, simply because city leaders disagree with Catholic Social Services' longstanding beliefs about marriage.
+If this discriminatory policy isn’t stopped, Catholic Social Services will be forced to close a ministry that has served Philadelphia children for over a century.
+In May 2018, Becket stepped in to protect children, families, and Catholic Social Services from the City of Philadelphia’s harmful actions.

 Share this Case

 Children, and a city, in crisis

 Sharonell Fulton and Toni Simms-Busch are Philadelphia foster moms standing up for Catholic Social Services, the faith-based agency that brought each of their families together.
 Sharonell has fostered more than 40 children over 25 years.
 Toni is a former social worker who fostered two young brothers through Catholic Social Services and has now adopted them.